SiyungCho/seroflow/docs/transformations/aggregate.md

 # Aggregation Transformations Documentation

 This module implements a suite of transformation classes that compute various statistical metrics on columns of a DataFrame.
-Each transformation class extends the base `Transformation` class and is designed to operate on a specified DataFrame stored in the Pypeline context.
+Each transformation class extends the base `Transformation` class and is designed to operate on a specified DataFrame stored in the `Pipeline` context.
 The available transformations include:

 - **GetColMean**: Computes the mean of a specified column.
 - **GetColMedian**: Computes the median of a specified column.